 The Las Vegas, NM KOA Journey KOA is located 12 miles south of Las Vegas, NM on the east side of I-25.
 It was easy to find from the exit.
 Also, there is a Speedway gas station located at the exit to the KOA that makes stocking up on gas and snacks before your trip very easy.

 4. The Mile Signs Tree

-There is a tree adorned with many mile signs that is perfect for a photo shoot.
-I wanted shot a Movement Postcard on the tree but didn’t have the time.
+Your perfect spot for an Instagram photo shoot, there is a tree adorned with many mile signs that is perfect for a photo shoot.
+I wanted shot a Movement Postcard on the tree but did not have the time.
 I had to settle for this photo shoot of Buddy.
 Buddy– eye roll!